DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc Q - A Shining Beacon.md

 <p><strong><em>Divine Wind.</em></strong> Ithuriel unleashes a powerful gale from his angelic wings in a 10-foot cone.
 Each creature in that area must make a DC 17 Constitution saving throw or take 14 (4d6) slashing damage and be pushed 10 feet away.</p>
 <p><strong><em>Sacred Radiance (1/day).</em></strong> Ithuriel's form bursts with divine light.
 Each creature that can see him within 20 feet must succeed on a DC 18 Constitution saving throw or take 14 (4d6) radiant damage.
 A creature that fails the saving throw by 5 or more is also blinded until the start of Ithuriel's next turn.
 A creature that fails the saving throw by 10 or more is also charmed by Ithuriel until the start of his next turn.
 While charmed in this way, the creature must fall prone to grovel before Ithuriel at the start of its turn, then immediately end its turn.</p>
 <h3>Reactions</h3>
 <p>Ithuriel can take up to three reactions per round, but only one per turn.
-If Ithuriel would lose his reactions, he loses one reaction instead.</p>
+If an effect or condition would prevent him from taking reactions, he loses one reaction instead.</p>
 <p><strong><em>Indomitable.</em></strong> <strong>Trigger:</strong> A hostile creature ends its turn. <strong>Effect:</strong> Ithuriel can repeat the saving throw against one effect or condition currently affecting it.
 (This reaction has no effect if the effect or condition didn’t originally require it to fail a saving throw.)</p>
 <p><strong><em>Punish.</em></strong> In response to an enemy missing him with a melee attack, Ithuriel makes the following attack against it: <strong><em>Palm.</em></strong> <em>Melee Weapon Attack</em>: +9 to hit, reach 5 ft., one target.
 Hit: 7 (1d6 + 4) bludgeoning damage, and Ithuriel can force the target to make a DC 17 Strength saving throw.
 On a failure, the target is pushed up to 10 feet away or grappled (escape DC 17).
 If he grapples the target, Ithuriel can immediately use his <strong><em>descend</em></strong>.</p>
 <p><strong><em>Descend.</em></strong> In response to grappling an enemy, Ithuriel can immediately fly up to his speed while dragging that enemy with him.
 If he moves within 5 feet of the ground while moving, the grappled enemy must succeed on a DC 17 Strength saving throw or take 3 (1d6) bludgeoning damage per 10 feet descended.
 For each additional 5 feet Ithuriel moves along the ground, the grappled enemy takes an additional 2 (1d4) bludgeoning damage as Ithuriel grinds it along the earth.
 (This movement doesn't provoke opportunity attacks.)
 When Ithuriel's movement ends, the grappled enemy is forced prone.